jihkim906/Time-Series-Analysis-of-Monthly-Champagne-Sales-Project/README.md

 ### Contribution to the Project Goal

 The forecast allows producers and inventory managers to plan proactively for high-demand periods (e.g., December) and adjust for low-demand periods (e.g., January).
-From a marketing perspective, promotional efforts can be strategically timed to maximize impact.
+From a marketing perspective, promotional efforts can be strategically timed to maximize impact on consumer purchasing behavior and overall sales revenue.
 The model thus supports data-driven planning and reduces reliance on intuition.

 ## Conclusion

-While the final ARIMA(0,0,1) × (1,1,0)<sub>12</sub> model effectively captures the strong seasonal pattern, incorporating future data would help maintain alignment with evolving trends.
+While the final ARIMA(0,0,1) × (1,1,0)<sub>12</sub> model effectively captures the strong seasonal pattern, incorporating future data would help maintain alignment with evolving trends and further improve forecast accuracy.
 Nevertheless, the model provides valuable insights for inventory, production, and marketing strategies.
 Periodic updates can ensure it remains an effective decision support tool in the Champagne industry.

 ## References